ffund/ml-notebooks/notebooks/4-model-selection.md

 Let's assume that we are making this prediction sometime near the beginning of May 2020 (like in the reading), well into the first wave in the U.S., and we want to predict when this wave will fall off (deaths go back to zero).

-We'll use all of the data up to May 2020 for training.
+We'll use all of the data up to May 2020 for training, since that is what is available at "training time".
 But afterwards, we'll go back and see how well our model did by comparing its predictions for May and June 2020 to the real course of the pandemic.

 :::